 Domestic Violence in Arizona

-Crimes of domestic violence typically involve disputes between family members, those in a romantic relationship, or roommates.
+Crimes of domestic violence typically involve disputes between family members, those in a romantic relationship, or roommates – but can have varied definitions.
 When the police respond to a call relating to domestic violence, they often feel compelled to place somebody under arrest—even when there is a lack of evidence to support criminal charges.

 In some cases of alleged domestic violence, alleged offenders are taken into custody as the result of false or exaggerated allegations.
 Even when the alleged victim says that he or she does not want to press any charges, it is the prosecutor that handles the case that is the one who has the power to make that decision.

 If you were arrested for a domestic violence crime, you need to contact the lawyers at The Stewart Law Firm as soon as possible for help protecting your rights and achieving the most favorable outcome to your case with the fewest possible penalties.

 In the State of Arizona, there are harsh penalties that follow a domestic violence charge – no matter what level, from aggravated up the scale to child abuse-level accusations.
 This crime is a violent or aggressive behavior within the home, typically involving the violent abuse of a spouse or partner.

 Domestic violence includes a variety of individual crimes such as: